-Option 1 Renewal allows you to earn points for certification renewal by completing professional development activities, such as continuing nursing education (CNE), continuing medical education (CME), academic education, publications or presentations.
-You are not required to complete specific type of activity.
+Option 1 Renewal allows you to earn points for certification renewal by completing professional development activities, such as continuing nursing education, continuing medical education, academic education, publications or presentations.
+You are not required to complete a specific type of activity.

-You will track and enter your points using LearningBuilder, an online tracking tool.
+You will track and enter your points using LearningBuilder, available in your ONCC account login.
 ONCC will notify you when you can access LearningBuilder.
-Keep documentation of the points you earn, such as CE certificates, detailed program descriptions, or grade reports with your test results report or assessment results so you can access the information easily when entering points in LearningBuilder, or you may be asked to provide documentation of your points.
+Keep documentation of the points you earn (e.g., CE certificates, program descriptions, grade reports).
+You will need the information when entering points in LearningBuilder, or you may be asked to provide documentation of your points.
 You can upload these documents to LearningBuilder but it is not required unless you are selected for audit.

 Time Period to Earn ILNA Points (Accrual Period)

 - Candidates renewing certification for the first time after testing may submit points earned from the date they pass the test through the date the renewal application and points are submitted.
 All points must be earned and submitted by the final renewal application deadline.